 I encourage everyone to stay diligent and do your research on the companies you're buying from.
 There are safe options out there, HALO eclipse spectacles among them.

-We have just over one year to go before the next totatily!
+We have just a handful of months left before the next totality!
 It's going to be glorious and I can't wait.

 Happy and safe eclipsing,